Updated: 16 May 2018

 - Object to the processing of your information.

-You can ask for any of the above, in writing by emailing [email protected] or calling us on 020 7997 7370.
-If you prefer you can write to us at the address above.
+You can ask for any of the above, in writing by emailing [email protected] or calling us on Tel: 020 3857 5030.
+If you prefer you can write to us at our address: Dawson House, 5 Jewry Street, London, EC3N 2EX.
 We will make requested changes within one calendar month.
 This will be carried out free of charge in most cases.

 If we choose not to action your request we will explain to you the reasons for our refusal.